zwang84/drl4cellmovement/README.md

 (github project in progress...)

-This is the source code of modeling cell movement with deep reinforcement learning during C. elegans embryogenesis.
+This is the source code of the paper Deep Reinforcement Learning of Cell Movement in the Early Stage of C. elegans Embryogenesis.

 Original paper (submitted to Bioinformatics): https://arxiv.org/abs/1801.04600.